Retriever

 edit

-When a retriever is specified as part of a search, the following elements are not allowed at the top-level.
-Instead they are only allowed as elements of specific retrievers:
+When a retriever is specified as part of a search, the following elements are not allowed at the top-level: